How to Plan a Bathroom Update in Raleigh Without Overbuilding Your Budget

 • Order tile, vanity, and specialty fixtures early — lead times add up

-• Plan for demo discovery: budget a small contingency for what you find behind the walls
+• Plan for surprises during demolition: set aside a small extra fund for what you find behind the walls

-• Get a written scope and estimate before work begins — verbal agreements are not enough
+• Get a written project description and estimate before work begins — verbal agreements are not enough

 When to call a professional